stuvusIT/php-fpm/README.md

-# Php-FPM Ansible role
+# php-fpm

-This is an ansible role which sets up a php-fpm instance and configures the pools.
+This is an Ansible role which sets up a php-fpm instance and configures the pools.

 ## Requirements

-This role needs systemd and an apt based package manager.
+Debian or Ubuntu

 ## Role Variables